 Accept his decision or lack of determination to work on the marriage at this time.
 This can help your spouse reflect, allow him to reexamine his decisions, and perhaps feel differently over time.
 People sometimes make drastic decisions out of anger, and when they calm down, they may feel differently and change their mind.

 The best thing is to give him space that will help him make his own decisions.
 After all, you don’t want to feel that you had to convince him against his will to stay with you.
-You will not provide him the opportunity to appreciate you and reflect on why he may want to be with you.
+You will not provide him the opportunity to appreciate you and reflect on why he may want to stay together.
 Be friendly, but not a doormat.

 It’s natural that you feel angry or hurt, but this may lead to making serious mistakes.
 You lose all the power when you allow your anger to take over.
 You may have good reasons to be angry, but lashing out at him may only reinforce his decision to leave.